Oneflow-Inc/oneflow-documentation/en/docs/quick_start/lenet_mnist.md

 * Using OneFlow's port to define training model.

-* Achieved OneFlow's training job function.
+* Achieving OneFlow's training job function.

 * Save/load the result of training model.

-* Achieved OneFlow's evaluation of job function.
+* Achieving OneFlow's evaluation of job function.

 This article demonstrated the core step of OneFlow by using the LeNet model to training MNIST dataset.
 The full example code is attached in the end.

-Before learning, you can check the function of each script by running the following command.
+Before learning, you can check the function of each code by running the following command.

 First of all, clone the documentation repository and switch to the corresponding path:
 ```shell